Alexandros-Zoupos/project-louhavidandros/README.md

 genre is ambiguous, but repeats will not impact the analysis of one genre by itself.

-To begin with, we did some very general analysis and looked at which genres and subgenres of music were the most popular overall, we then decided to do a genre by genre analysis of each variable by creating scatter plots with a `geom_smooth` line, as well as a linear model which would use every numerical variable as an explanatory variable to try and predict track popularity.
-The scatter plots were unsuccessful however, and the linear model we produced had an R squared value of 0.09 and an rmse value of 22.5 which are clearly undesirable values when searching for a correlation.
+To begin with, we decided to do a genre by genre analysis of each variable by creating scatter plots with a `geom_smooth` line, as well as a linear model which would use every numerical variable as an explanatory variable to try and predict track popularity.
+The scatter plots were unsuccessful however, and the linear model we produced had an R squared value of 0.09 and an rmse value of 22.5 which means that either the model does not explain the variable and another type of model should have been used, or that the variables may not explain the data well.
+However, since we have not learned other models we decided to examine in further detail the second case.

 ## Density and Ridge Plots